jansvoboda11/psr-router/README.md

 The match contains the matched route and modified request with filled route attributes.

 If the incoming request does not match any route definition, the method throws a `Failure`.
-The failure holds the original request and an array of routes that would match the request with a different HTTP method.
+The failure holds the original request and an array of routes that would match the request if a different HTTP method was used.
 The array is indexed by their respective methods.

 ```php